 Just imagine if the government could snatch away law licenses…or M.D.’s licenses…or teachers’ licenses…without any due process.
 We would live in fear of losing our livelihoods.

 Posted on March 11, 2014, in Administrative Law Judge, Affordable Care Act, Agency, Appeal Rights, CMS, Credible Allegations of Fraud, Doctors, Due process, Federal Government, Federal Law, Fraud, Health Care Providers and Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Contracts, Medicaid Fraud, Medicaid Providers, Medicaid Reimbursements, Medicare, NC, North Carolina, OAH, Obamacare, Office of Administrative Hearings, Petitions for Contested Cases, Physicians, Provider Medicaid Contracts, Suspension of Medicaid Payments, Termination of Medicaid Contract and tagged 10A N.C.
-A. C. 22F.0605, ACA, Administrative Law Judge, Centers for Medicare and Medicaid Services, Credible Allegations of Fraud, DHHS, Health care, Health care provider, Medicaid, Medicaid Contracts, Medicaid Reimbursments, Medicare, Medicare Contracts, North Carolina, OAH, Obamacare, Patient Protection and Affordable Care Act, Property Interest, Suspension of Medicaid Payments, Suspension of Medicare Payments, termination of Medicaid contracts.
+A. C. 22F.0605, ACA, Administrative Law Judge, Centers for Medicare and Medicaid Services, Credible Allegations of Fraud, Health care, Health care provider, Medicaid, Medicaid Contracts, Medicaid Reimbursments, Medicare, Medicare Contracts, NC DHHS, North Carolina, OAH, Obamacare, Patient Protection and Affordable Care Act, Property Interest, Suspension of Medicaid Payments, Suspension of Medicare Payments, termination of Medicaid contracts.
 Bookmark the permalink.
 12 Comments.